1 - Geoffrey C. Fox

 Jacques Fleischer

-Jacques is an undergraduate computer science major who is a part of the Computing for Global Challenges program of the Biocomplexity Institute at the University of Virginia.
+Jacques is an undergraduate computer science major in the Computing for Global Challenges program of the Biocomplexity Institute at the University of Virginia.
 His interests include leveraging artificial intelligence to analyze timeseries; he also uses high performance computing to conduct geospatial AI predictions.

 4 - Clara Grimmelbein